 - Criminal Justice Management

-- Bachelor of Science Degree in General Business Studies Master Degree of Business Administration with concentrations in:
+- Sport Business Management Bachelor of Science in General Business Studies Master of Business Administration Master Of Business Administration with concentrations in:

 - International Business